 “Wilmington has the unique potential to sustain air service because of the strong business network,” Williams says.

-Still, Williams doesn’t want to re-create the conditions that led to airlines arriving in Wilmington only to check out months later.
+Still, Williams doesn’t want to re-create the conditions that led to airlines arriving in Wilmington only to check

 “We want it to work this time,” he says.
 “It’s about being more pragmatic, businesslike and approaching it from a data-driven perspective.
 We think in the long run that’s a winning strategy.”